 - Purple—Blackberries, purple in color from the powerful antioxidant anthocyanin, also contain calcium, phosphorus and magnesium, which is used by every cell of your body, from your teeth and bones to your hormones, nervous system and cardiovascular system, to name a few.

-Pro tip: We recommend extremely limiting fruit on the South Beach Diet Keto-Friendly plan due to the amount of carbohydrates and sugar.
+Pro tip: We recommend extremely limiting fruit on the South Beach Diet plan due to the amount of carbohydrates and sugar.
 However, that doesn’t mean you have to totally say goodbye to fruit.
 If you decide to include very small quantities of fruit, choose options that are lower in carbs and higher in fiber.
 According to Healthline, berries tend to be relatively low in sugar.
 These would be the best option if you are looking to incorporate a small amount of fruit.
-On our keto-friendly plan, they count towards your daily Extras.
+On our standard weight loss plan, they count towards your daily Extras.
 Click here for recommended serving sizes! > Keep in mind that it’s still important to monitor your daily net carb intake to keep it below 50 grams.

 This super fish is a superfood thanks in part to its heart-healthy omega-3 fatty acids, which also benefit the nervous system and help reduce inflammation from conditions like arthritis.
 Salmon is also rich in the mineral selenium, which helps your thyroid gland function properly and regulates the hormones that tell your body how and when to use protein, fat and carbohydrates.

-Catch your fill with the South Beach Diet’s Dill Poached Salmon entrée, or if you’re preparing a DIY dish, keep in mind that three ounces counts as one Protein serving.
+If you’re preparing a DIY dish, keep in mind that three ounces counts as one Protein serving.